prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 By default, Prometheus discovers PodMonitors and ServiceMonitors within its namespace, that are labeled with the same release tag as the prometheus-operator release.
 Sometimes, you may need to discover custom PodMonitors/ServiceMonitors, for example used to scrape data from third-party applications.
 An easy way of doing this, without compromising the default PodMonitors/ServiceMonitors discovery, is allowing Prometheus to discover all PodMonitors/ServiceMonitors within its namespace, without applying label filtering.
-To do so, you can set `prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues` and `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to `false`.
+To do so, you can set `prometheus.prometheusSpec.podMonitorSelector` and `prometheus.prometheusSpec.serviceMonitorSelector` to `matchLabels=null`.

 ## Migrating from stable/prometheus-operator chart